-162(1) Subject to sub-rule (2) a ward committee member is elected and serves as a member for a period of two years.
+162(1) Subject to sub-rule (2) a ward committee member is elected and serves as a member for a period of a term of five years coinciding with the term of councillors as provided for in section 75 read with section 24(1) of the Municipal Structures Act, 1998, as amended.

-- A member of a ward committee vacates office if he or she-(2) - is removed from the committee after being found guilty of misconduct in terms of the Rules and is dismissed as a Councillor in terms of (a) sub-rule (1): - (b) resigns as member: - ceases to be registered as a voter in that ward; (c) - if the ward committee is dissolved in terms of rule 164; or (d) - (e) is removed from the committee at any time during a vote at a constituency meeting for that ward. - A vacancy occurring in terms of sub-rule (2)(a) to (c) is filled by appointing the person who is next in line on the list of elections held for the Ward (3) Committee at the first constituency meeting for that ward next ensuing. - A casual vacancy arising in a ward committee is filled in the accordance with the procedure contained in rule 160, provided that in the case of a (4) vacancy in terms of sub-rule (2)(e), nominations are called and made at the meeting where the vacancy occurs. - (5) A person elected in terms of sub-rule (4) to fill a casual vacancy in a ward committee serve for the unexpired term of his or her predecessor.
+- (2) A member of a ward committee vacates office if he or she- - (a) is removed from the committee after being found guilty of misconduct in terms of the Rules and is dismissed as a Councillor in terms of sub-rule (1); - (b) resigns as member; - (c) ceases to be registered as a voter in that ward; - (d) if the ward committee is dissolved in terms of rule 164; or - (e) is removed from the committee at any time during a vote at a constituency meeting for that ward.

+(3) A vacancy occurring in terms of sub-rule (2)(a) to (c) is filled by appointing the person who is next in line on the list of elections held for the Ward Committee at the first constituency meeting for that ward next ensuing.

+(4) A casual vacancy arising in a ward committee is filled in the accordance with the procedure contained in rule 160, provided that in the case of a vacancy in terms of sub-rule (2)(e), nominations are called and made at the meeting where the vacancy occurs.

+(5) A person elected in terms of sub-rule (4) to fill a casual vacancy in a ward committee serve for the unexpired term of his or her predecessor.